 ABSTRACT

 ‘many worlds’ is a short narrative live-action film written and directed so as to provide four optional linear routes through the plot and four endings, and designed for showing in a cinema environment.
 At two points during the film, decisions are made based on audience biosignals as to which plot route to take.
 The use of biosignals is to allow the audience to remain immersed in the film, rather than explicitly selecting plot direction.
 Four audience members have a bio-signal measured, one sensor for each person: ECG (heart rate), EMG (muscle tension), EEG (‘brain waves’) and Galvanic Skin Response (perspiration).
-The four are interpreted into a single average of emotional arousal. ‘many worlds’ was the first live action linear plotted film to be screened in a cinema to the general public which utilizes multiple bio-sensor types.
-The film has been shown publically a number of times, including in a cinema, and lessons learned from the technical and cinematic production are detailed here.
+The four are interpreted into a single average of emotional arousal. ‘many worlds’ was the first live action linear plotted film to be screened in a cinema to the general public utilizing multiple bio-sensor types.
+The film has been shown publically a number of times, including a cinema premiere, and lessons learned from the technical and cinematic production are detailed in this paper.

 Keywords: bio-signal monitoring, immersive interaction, interactive cinema, movies, emotion